YanivGabay/HelbozChatBot/README.md

 # HelbozChatBot

+First try using c# .net webapi and twilio api to create a basic whatsapp chatbot.

+you need to register a businses phone number linked in meta dev suite, and registered through twilio, but we can
+use:
+ngrok and twilio text sandbox to test it.

+small note to myself:

 had a big problem, with exposing the api key throguh appsettings.json through multiply commits the problem is , even if you ignore it after, there is still a git history, which